-The Department of Pediatrics is seeking a motivated individual to join our team in a full-time Research Coordinator position.
+The Department of Pediatrics is seeking a Research Coordinator to join our team in a full time position.
 Columbia University Medical Center's Department of Pediatrics is a world leader in providing care for children.
 Our mission areas include Healthcare, Education and Research.
 We offer care for our patients in over 25 specialty areas as well as individualized care for complex cases.
 Our Residency, Fellowship and Graduate programs are among the best in the Nation.
 Our Clinical, Translational and Basic Science research features collaborations across specialties and stretches from the bench to bedside.
 We also have several active Clinical trials available to our patients.
-This position will support the department by providing support to our Cystic Fibrosis (CF) Center in the Division of Pulmonology.
+This position will support the department by providing lab support to Dr. Anne Gershon in our Pediatric division of Infectious Diseases.

 Equal Opportunity Employer / Disability / Veteran

 Columbia University is committed to the hiring of qualified local residents.

 About Columbia University

 Columbia University is one of the world's most important centers of research and at the same time a distinctive and distinguished learning environment for undergraduates and graduate students in many scholarly and professional fields.
 The University recognizes the importance of its location in New York City and seeks to link its research and teaching to the vast resources of a great metropolis.
 It seeks to attract a diverse and international faculty and student body, to support research and teaching on global issues, and to create academic relationships with many countries and regions.
 It expects all areas of the university to advance knowledge and learning at the highest level and to convey the products of its efforts to the world.